evertrue/apple-team-member-doc/README.md

 # Prepare the Developer Account

-(If added team member as ADMIN, skip next 2 sections, go to 'create certificate')]
+If added team member as ADMIN, skip next 2 sections, go to [Create Distribution Certificate](#create-distribution-certificate)

 ### Create App ID - (Non-Admin Team Member)
 The developer will provide the bundle id to use.
 Create the app id in the ‘App Ids’ section of the provisioning portal: